eliasbnk/dev-setup/README.md

 ### &

-## if prompted to input your Password, after inputing your Password [press Enter] again
+## if prompted to enter your Password, enter your Password, after entering your Password [press Enter]

 # after a little while Terminal will prompt you "to continue with downloading Homebrew press return" = [press Enter]